gmggroup/omf-python/docs/content/data.rst

 ****

 ProjectElements include a list of ProjetElementData.
-These specify mesh location ('vertices', 'faces', etc.) as well as the array, title, and description.
+These specify mesh location ('vertices', 'faces', etc.) as well as the array, name, and description.
 See class descriptions below for specific types of Data.

 Mapping array values to a mesh is staightforward for unstructured meshes